SiFTW/PepperScience/content/publication/targeting-the-non-canonical-nf-κb-pathway-in-chronic-lymphocytic-leukemia-and-multiple-myeloma/index.md

   preview_only: false
   caption: Targeted inhibition of non-canonical NF-kB subunits
 summary: >-
-  This study was designed to investigate the potential for targeting the NF- Binducing
+  This study was designed to investigate the potential for targeting the NF-kB inducing

   kinase, NIK, in two common B-cell malignancies, chronic lymphocytic leukemia (CLL) and